indepth-dev/community/files/en-us/guides/angular/inject-environment-variables.md

 ): Observable<BrowserBuilderOutput>;
 ```

-Without going into the details of implementation of a builder because it is not the purpose of this article, let's focus on the third parameter of the execution of the builder, it can take the following value:
+Without going into the details of implementation of a builder because it is not the purpose of this article, let's focus on the third parameter of the execution of the builder.
+It is a function that gets the webpack configuration then returns it.
+Let's add the `Define` plugin to the list of plugins:

 ```ts
 {